Hip Pain & Labral Injury Physical Therapy in Scottsdale & Arcadia

 Movement Retraining

-We analyze running, squatting, hinging, lifting, and athletic mechanics to address movement compensations contributing to pain.
+With movement retraining, we analyze running, squatting, hinging, lifting, and athletic mechanics to address movement compensations contributing to pain.

 Why Hip Rotation Matters